jongwoopark7978/LVNet/README.md

 ## Accuracy vs Captions
 - LVNet shows a SOTA 68.2% accuracy, merely at 12 captions.
-  - LifelongMemory accuracy is 26.4% at 39 captions dropping from 68.0% at 90 captions
-  - outperforms VideoAgent (60.2% at 8.4 captions) and MVU (60.3% at 16 captions).
 - The result highlights the quality of keyframes from the hierarchical keyframe selector.
 <img src="./figures/graph_old+new.png" alt="acc_captions" width="600"/>